-Sleep is often an area of concern for many people.
-Whether it’s a crying baby at home or a stressful day at work that’s keeping you awake at night, a lack of sleep can have a negative impact on our productivity, mood, appetite and more.
-While it’s important to work on these external factors, it’s also important to feed your body the foods it needs to get a better rest.
-Here are three nutrients you should incorporate into your diet to help improve your sleep quality.
+According to the Centers for Disease Control, one-third of us don’t get enough sleep—experts recommend at least seven hours nightly.
+Whether it’s a crying baby at home or a stressful day at work that’s keeping you awake at night, a lack of sleep can have a negative impact on your productivity, mood, appetite and more.
+While it’s a great idea to identify and work on the root causes behind your sleep deprivation, sound diet choices can help, too.
+Below are three nutrients you can eat more of to improve your sleep quality.

-Tryptophan is an essential amino acid that is used by our bodies to produce a B vitamin called niacin.
-Niacin helps with digestion and energy metabolism.
-It’s also a precursor to serotonin, a brain chemical that plays an essential role in mood regulation and creates feelings of comfort and relaxation.
+Tryptophan is an essential amino acid that our bodies use to produce niacin, a B vitamin that helps with digestion and energy metabolism.
+Niacin is also a precursor to serotonin, a brain chemical that regulates mood, helping you feel comfortable and relaxed.
 When your serotonin level is high, you tend to feel better and therefore sleep better.
 On the other hand, when your serotonin level is low, your sleep can be more easily disrupted.

 Vitamin B6, also known as pyridoxine, is another essential B vitamin that can help improve your sleep.
 Its main function is to release the energy that’s stored in our bodies as glycogen.
-As far as sleep goes, vitamin B6 may help by contributing to the neurotransmitter syntheses.
-It’s required in the production of a variety of brain chemicals, including serotonin and melatonin, meaning it might improve your sleep quality by helping to preserve your body’s circadian rhythm.
+As far as sleep goes, vitamin B6 may help by contributing to neurotransmitter synthesis which is required for the production of many brain chemicals, including serotonin and melatonin.
+Melatonin is an important hormone that regulates your body’s circadian rhythm.
+It’s released when the sun goes down and acts as a trigger for oncoming sleep.
 Great sources of vitamin B6 include sunflower seeds, fish, bananas and avocados.